-Community based sentencing has the potential to benefit not only offenders but also the community by directing offenders to undertake such programs as community service, employment, training courses and behaviour changing programs.
-These sentences are also beneficial in keeping offenders employed, housed and undergoing rehabilitative options, and are likely to have considerable longer term benefits for the individual, their family and the community.
+Community based sentencing has the potential to benefit not only offenders but also the community.
+They direct offenders to undertake programs and activities like community service, employment, training courses and behaviour changing programs.
+These sentences are also beneficial as they keep offenders employed, housed and undergoing rehabilitative options, and are likely to have considerable longer term benefits for the individual, their family and the community.

 Community Service Orders

 Only some offenders are eligible for a community based sentence.
 Very serious offences cannot be dealt with this way.

 A community based sentencing order in Tasmania may require a defendant do unpaid work (community service) of up to 240 hours.
 This option is only possible if work is available in their area and the defendant is considered to be a suitable person for an order.